-Today, the new, shiny opportunity to build great wealth may not be in mining gold, but in an early stake in a truly disruptive technology—one that transforms how the world does business, consumes entertainment or travels.
-And while many investors look to the future for game-changing technologies, the next great disruptor may already be sitting in the garage.
+Today, the new, shiny opportunity to build great wealth may not be in mining gold, but in an early stake in a truly disruptive technology – one that transforms how the world does business, consumes entertainment or travels.
+Moreover, while many investors look to the future for game-changing technologies, the next great disruptor may already be sitting in the garage.

 For reasons ranging from falling battery prices to government regulations to concerns about climate change, global sales of electric vehicles (EVs) are revving up.
 From 2013 to 2017, EV sales rose by more than 500%, and we believe the trend is likely to intensify.
-It is estimated that sales of EVs (plug-in hybrid electric vehicles and battery electric vehicles) will climb from more than 1 million vehicles (or 1% of new car sales) in 2017 to north of 10.6 million vehicles (or 11%) in 2025.
-1
+It is estimated that the electric vehicle industry will see sales of EVs and plug-in hybrid vehicles climb from more than 1 million (or 1% of new car sales) in 2017 to the north of 10.6 million (or 11%) in 2025.1

-Overlooking a product’s business ecosystem can be costly for two reasons.
-“For one, it limits investors’ opportunity set,” Baggini explains, “and, two, it concentrates investment risk among just a few companies that manufacture the product.”
-For these reasons, Baggini recommends that investors seeking to profit from rising EV sales expand beyond the automakers to sectors likely to benefit from the wider adoption of EVs.
+Overlooking a product's business ecosystem can be costly for two reasons.
+"For one, it limits investors' opportunity set," Baggini explains, "and, two, it concentrates investment risk among just a few companies that manufacture the product."
+For these reasons, Baggini recommends investing in electric vehicles by expanding beyond the automakers to sectors likely to benefit from the wider adoption of EVs.
 These include:

 Demand for lithium, the primary element in EV batteries, is expected to increase by 20% by 2025.2 Established players that have long-term pacts with regional governments and local communities to mine lithium at scale are poised to benefit.
 Ideally, miners also would have multi-year pricing contracts with customers to mitigate the impact of price fluctuations.

 More powerful, efficient batteries are crucial to the wider adoption of EVs.
-As such, investors should favor battery makers with demonstrated ability to increase the energy density of their products and have maintained strong balance sheets.
-Working capital is essential to fund research and to withstand today’s low operating margins, which have been pressured by oversupply and falling prices, the latter due to intense competition for market share.
+As such, one strategy for investing in electric vehicles is to favor battery makers with demonstrated ability to both increase the energy density of their products and maintain a strong balance sheet.
+Working capital is essential to fund research and to withstand today's low operating margins, which have been pressured by oversupply and falling prices, the latter due to intense competition for market share.

-Wide-scale adoption of EVs could be a boon to the semiconductor industry because of the significant presence of micro-controllers, microprocessors, and analog and digital signal processers in EV power trains and power systems.
+Wide-scale adoption of EVs could be a boon to the semiconductor industry, making semiconductors another venue for investing in electric vehicles.
+EV powertrains and power systems feature hundreds of micro-controllers, microprocessors, and analog and digital signal processors.
 The estimated value of semiconductors in a typical EV is about $1,000, compared with about $330 in a gasoline-powered vehicle.3 This could grow significantly due to strong consumer demand for connectivity and infotainment features, as well as advanced driver-assistance systems, such as blind-spot monitoring.

 While it is relatively easy to determine which sectors stand to benefit from growing sales of EVs, identifying the companies best positioned to maximize the opportunities is not.
-Challenges for individual investors include properly evaluating battery technology or the quality of a semiconductor manufacturer’s research-and-development platform.
+Challenges to investing in electric vehicles include properly evaluating battery technology or the quality of a semiconductor manufacturer’s research-and-development platform.

-For ideas on how to incorporate these views in a way that is suitable for you, we invite you to contact your J.P.
+For ideas on how to incorporate these views in a way that is suitable for you, contact your J.P.
 Morgan representative.

 Learn more about becoming a J.P.
 Morgan Private Bank client.